bopang0615/FRED/README.md

-# FRED Data pull and time series forecast
+# FRED data pull and time series forecast

 This program can help you connect with FRED database directly and query the any of series interested in with a minimal set of parameters to set.